 1 West River Street

-Public restrooms are available at the Visitor Centers at Martin Luther King, Jr Boulevard, Ellis Square, and Forsyth Park (see above for details).
+Public restrooms are available at the Visitor Centers at Martin Luther King, Jr Boulevard and Ellis Square (see above for details).
 Restrooms are also located at the Bryan Street and Liberty Street parking garages.
 See on map

 Savannah is easy to get around as a pedestrian.
 Its Historic District is not too big, and walkable, with many shaded streets and places to rest along the way.
 Free shuttles, and the paid public bus service, connect outlying parking garages to the popular sights.